riolaf05/ai_obj_detection_cd/real_time_object_detection_edge_tpu/object_detection_transfer_learning/x86/tf2/README.md

 ### TODO:
 * ~~Test batch predictions~~
+* Compile for Edge TPU and add real time inference script with OpenCV
+* Add MLFlow logging and packaging
 * Test run on Kubeflow
-* Run real time inference on Edge TPU device
-* Add MLFlow logging and packaging